-IFRS 9 was amended in November 2013, mainly to include guidance on hedge accounting; allow entities to early adopt the requirement to recognize changes in fair value attributable to changes in an entity's own credit risk from financial liabilities designated under the fair value option in other comprehensive income (without having to adopt the remainder of IFRS 9); and remove the previous mandatory effective date of January 1, 2015, although the standard is available for early adoption.
+IFRS 9 was amended in November 2013, mainly to include guidance on hedge accounting; allow entities to early adopt the requirement to recognize changes in fair value attributable to changes in an entity's own credit risk from financial liabilities designated under the fair value option in other comprehensive income (without having to adopt the remainder of IFRS 9); and remove the previous mandatory effective date of January 1, 2015.
+The effective date of this standard is January 1, 2018, although the standard is available for early adoption.
 The Company is currently assessing the impact of this standard on the consolidated financial statements.